micropython/micropython/docs/library/pyb.Timer.rst

      Note that capture only works on the primary channel, and not on the complimentary channels.

+   Notes for Encoder Mode:

+     - Requires 2 pins, so one or both pins will need to be configured to use the appropriate timer AF using the Pin API.
+     - Read the encoder value using the timer.counter() method.
+     - Only works on CH1 and CH2 (and not on CH1N or CH2N)
+     - The channel number is ignored when settig the encoder mode.

    PWM Example::

        timer = pyb.Timer(2, freq=1000)